fwupd/fwupd/plugins/jabra/README.md

 ## Introduction

-This plugin is used to detach the Jabra device to DFU mode.
+This plugin is used to detach Jabra Speak Gen 1 devices to DFU mode.

 ## GUID Generation